-- To understand methods of identification, cultivation and preservation of various microorganisms. - To understand the importance and implementation of sterilization in pharmaceutical processing and Industry. - To learn sterility testing of pharmaceutical products. - To carry out microbiological standardization of Pharmaceuticals. - To understand the cell culture technology and its applications in pharmaceutical industries.
+- Understand methods of identification, cultivation and preservation of various microorganisms - To understand the importance and implementation of sterilization in pharmaceutical processing and industry - Learn sterility testing of pharmaceutical products. - Carried out microbiological standardization of Pharmaceuticals. - Understand the cell culture technology and its applications in pharmaceutical industries. - To study of all categories of microorganisms especially for the production of alcohol antibiotics, vaccines, vitamins enzymes etc.